input-output-hk/constrained-generators/docs/Manual.md

 What kind of type lends itself to this strategy?
 1. A type that has internal structure that enforces some internal invariants.
-2. A type that has a -builder- function, that takes simple input, and constructs the internal struture.
+2. A type that has a _builder_ function, that takes simple input, and constructs the internal struture.
-3. A type that has an -accessor- function, that takes the internal structure, and returns the simple input.
+3. A type that has an _accessor_ function, that takes the internal structure, and returns the simple input.
-4. A type where the -simple input- has a Sum-of-Products representation.
+4. A type where the _simple input_ has a Sum-of-Products representation.

-Often the -builder- function is implemented as a Haskell Pattern.
+Often the _builder_ function is implemented as a Haskell Pattern.
 Here is an example that come from the Cardano Ledger.
 A lot of complicated stuff is not fully describe here, but the example gives an overview of how it works.

 ```haskell
 -- NOTE: this is a representation of the `ShelleyTxOut` type.
 You can't